-Over the last month we have introduced you the three people: Jeff, Abi and Dash.
-They all have different stories, histories and background.
+Over the last month we have introduced you three people: Jeff, Abi and Dash.
+They all have different stories, histories and backgrounds.
 But they do share one thing in common – they all have a disability and deal with the stigma and assumptions that come with that.

 What is a disability?

 A disability is any kind of limitation, restriction, or impairment (whether temporary or permanent) that affects your ability to do everyday activities.

 You may not be able to tell someone has a disability by looking at them, but regardless of whether you can see it, it still comes with its own unique challenges.